 \section{Densely Periodic Optimization}

 This section is dedicated to prove the \hyperlink{MThm}{Main Theorem}.
-The argument is inspired by the proof of Contreras theorem for shifts over finite alphabets \cite{Con:IM16,HLMXZ:arXiv19,Boc:Notes19}.
+The argument is inspired by the proof of Contreras theorem for shifts over finite alphabets \cite{Con:IM16,HLMXZ:JEMS25,Boc:Notes19}.
 In particular, we will make use of the following result.

-\begin{lemma}[Huang, Lian, Ma, Xu, Zhang] Let $ \Omega $ be a compact invariant subset of a Markov subshift over a finite alphabet.
+\begin{lemma}[Huang, Lian, Ma, Xu, Zhang] Let $ \Omega $ be a compact invariant subset of a Markov shift over a finite alphabet.
 Then, for any $ \tau > 0 $, there exists a periodic orbit $ \mathcal O $ such that

 where $ \Delta(\mathcal O) $ denotes the half-gap of the orbit: $ \Delta(\mathcal O) = \frac{1}{2} \min \, \Big\{ \lambda, \min_{ \stacksub{ y,z \in \mathcal O \\ y \neq z} } d(y,z) \Big\} $\footnote{It is conventional that $ \min \emptyset = \infty $, so that $ \Delta(\mathcal O) = \lambda / 2 $ if $ \mathcal O $ consists of a single fixed point.}. \end{lemma}